MauroDataMapper/docs/docs/rest-api/authentication.md

     </user>
     ```

-If successful, the response body will contain the user's `id`, email address, first and last names, their user role, and whether or not that
+If successful, the response body will contain the user's `id`, email address, first and last names, and whether or not that
 user's account has been disabled (typically false in the case of a successful login)

 === "Response body (JSON)"